Claude Code's 'Autonomous Mode' Just Got a Major Upgrade. Here's How to Structure Your First Real-World Project.

 Getting Started with Your Own Project

-The February 15th upgrade has made Claude Code significantly more capable as an autonomous agent.
+The February 15th upgrade has made Anthropic's Claude Code significantly more capable as an autonomous agent, outperforming comparable autonomous modes in Cursor and GitHub Copilot for multi-file orchestration.
 Your role is now that of a system architect and quality assurance lead, not a micromanager.

 To streamline this process and ensure Claude rigorously adheres to the pass/fail loop, you can use a tool designed specifically for this methodology.
 You can Generate Your First Skill for free to see how atomic task design works in practice.